mjoppich/igem_munich_2018/docs/userguide.rst

 How to get sequ-into?
 ====
 You can use *sequ-into* on a Mac OS, Linux as well as on a Windows System.
-Please follow the respective instructions in our installation guide.
+Please follow the respective instructions in our :ref:`installguide` guide.
-:ref:`installguide`